Blog ❯ Talking Culture, Identity & Diversity in Kid’s Books with Corrie Locke-Hardy [video]

 About Kidzsmart Communications

-We believe your content should be more than just another coloring book.
-Kidzsmart is a creative agency that is is your spokesperson to modern families, and we’re dedicated to contributing to the greater wellbeing of kids.
+We believe your content should be more than just another colouring book.
+Kidzsmart is a creative agency that is your spokesperson to modern families, and we’re dedicated to contributing to the greater wellbeing of kids.

 For over 20 years we’ve worked with the government, healthcare, and educations sectors as well as global brands in the restaurant and hospitality, tourism, and professional sports industries.
 Our team has the expertise to expand your family outreach, and we have the tools to do it right.
 Top of feed means top of mind, and we’re dedicated to creating greater family content that makes a meaningful impact on the lives of kids and families!